 My only complaint about this game is that kids like it so much, they get a little obsessive and I have to forcibly remove it from their line of sight so we can do something else once in a while…

-NOTE: I only recommend products I have personally used, loved, and would buy again!
-Affiliate links have been added for your convenience.
+NOTE: Some links may be affiliate links.
+I only recommend products I have personally used, loved, and would buy again.

-Have a question about how to play Clumsy Thief, or whether it might be a good game for your kids?
+Have a question about how to play Clumsy Thief, or whether it might be a good fit for your kids?
 Leave a comment and I’ll be happy to help!